 A wide range of topics are covered in the GCSE courses, so as well as learning a language you also find out about the culture and lifestyle of France or Spain.
 Your course will prepare you for many of the everyday uses of speaking a foreign language (eg talking about food at a restaurant; making travel arrangements; watching films and writing reviews).

 Reading, Listening and Writing

-The reading, listening and writing examinations take place at the end of the two years and are each worth 25% of the final grade.
+The reading, listening and writing examinations take place at the end of the three years and are each worth 25% of the final grade.

 What can I do after I’ve completed the course?